ChristyGHanson/JS-Password-Generator/README.md

 In addition to HTML, CSS, and JavaScript, we used the following technology for this website.

 * [Font Awesome](https://fontawesome.com/) provides a collection of free icons and toolkits (you have to make a free account).
+* The [w3schools "CSS Buttons"] was helpful in styling the buttons.